trynthink/scout/docs/tutorials.rst

 ..
 ADD EXPLANATION OF HOW TO USE SECONDARY FIELDS
 ..
 UNSURE OF HOW TO EXPLAIN HOW TO CONFIGURE OPENSTUDIO MEASURE (AND DO WE EXPECT USERS TO DO THAT) TO PROVIDE THE INFORMATION HERE

-..
-NEED PERFORMANCE UNITS GUIDE IN DOCUMENTATION FOR END USES

 The energy performance or efficiency of the ECM must be specified in three parts: the quantitative performance (only the value(s)), the units of the performance value(s) provided, and source(s) that support the indicated performance information.

-The units specified are expected to be consistent with the units for each end use outlined in (add link).
+The units specified are expected to be consistent with the units for each end use outlined in the :ref:`ECM Definition Reference <ecm-performance-units>` section.

 The source(s) for the performance data should be credible sources, such as :ref:`those outlined <ecm-sources>` in the :ref:`analysis-approach` section.
 The source information should be provided using only the fields shown in the example.